 Portland: The community is our campus

 Portland State University’s prized location in the middle of a major city guarantees students are always within easy reach of something exciting.
 Parks, museums, cafes, theaters, shopping, acclaimed restaurants, and professional sports are all close by.

 Since its establishment in 1946 to meet the educational needs of GIs home from World War II battlefields, Portland State found its first home in Vanport, a former federal housing project along the Columbia River.
 The campus moved to Lincoln Hall in Portland’s South Park Blocks in 1952 and now encompasses 50 city blocks, yet still retains a park-like beauty within its urban setting.

 The Park Blocks, a natural gathering area for students and faculty, provide a place to talk or study.
 East of the Park Blocks, PSU’s Urban Center stands at the busiest public transportation hub in the city.
-It’s the only location in the city where TriMet’s bus system, Portland Streetcar, and, in 2009, its MAX light rail line come together.
+It’s the only location in the city where TriMet’s bus system, Portland Streetcar, and MAX light rail line come together.
 Bicycling to campus is not considered an alternative transportation method, but a main way students get to campus.

 The Founding of Portland State University